Gauthierkk/react-course/README.md

 This is my working directory to learn react.
+For this I am following the udemy ultimate react course by Jonas Schmedtmann.